IggyIkenna/market-tick-data-handler/docs/INSTRUMENT_KEY.md

 - All components are UPPERCASE for consistency
 - Option types use CALL/PUT instead of C/P for clarity
 - Crypto spot:
-  - SPOT-ASSET keys represent actual asset positions held (BTC, ETH, USDT).
+  - SPOT_ASSET keys represent actual asset positions held (BTC, ETH, USDT).
 - Spot Trading Flow:
-  - SPOT_ASSET: Used for routing and execution (BINANCE:SPOT-PAIR:BTC-USDT)
+  - SPOT_PAIR: Used for routing and execution (BINANCE:SPOT_PAIR:BTC-USDT)
-  - When trading BTC-USDT, you execute via SPOT-PAIR but hold SPOT-ASSET positions
+  - When trading BTC-USDT, you execute via SPOT_PAIR but hold SPOT_ASSET positions
 - Perps:
   - symbol is BASE_ASSET-QUOTE_ASSET (e.g., BTC-USDT) with attrs.inverse when settle != quote.
 - Futures and Options (crypto + tradfi):